 What Causes Obsessive Love?

-There are a few different things that could lead to the development of obsessive love disorder.
-Though there is no one definitive reason that it occurs, there are things that could lead to a predisposition toward this disorder.
-Some of those things include:
+Though there is no one definitive reason that it occurs, there are things that could lead to a predisposition toward obsession in love or romance.
+Some of those possibilities include:

-- Extremes when it comes to feelings about individuals (good or bad only)
+Extremes when it comes to feelings about individuals

-Attachment issues may also be behind obsessive love.
+Attachment, particularly insecure attachment, may also contribute to obsessive love.
 Attachment theory claims that as we grow and develop, we will have one of a few attachment styles, depending on how our parents raise us.
-The main attachment styles include: secure, anxious-preoccupied, or avoidant.
-If a parent shows consistent love and support for their child while freely allowing them to explore, the child might end up with a secure attachment style that will carry over into their adult relationships.

-If the child is not shown consistent love and support, or if a parent restricts their exploration with overprotective behavior, the child may develop a different attachment style that makes adult relationships more challenging.
-Those with an anxious-preoccupied attachment style may be more likely to have obsessive and clingy tendencies.
-They might need constant reassurance, or experience delusional jealousy.
-While your attachment style is not set in stone, it can take a commitment to self-awareness and developing new skills to change it.
+Those with an anxious-preoccupied attachment style may be more likely to have obsessive and "clingy" tendencies.
+They might need constant reassurance or experience unwarranted jealousy.
+While your attachment style may not be set in stone, it can take a commitment to self-awareness and developing new skills to change it.

 "Sessions with Natalie are very insightful and give practical advice on implementing new habits and changes.
 Be prepared to engage and be challenged to think in a different way.
 I know that my partner and I can already see improvements in our relationship and feel more positive about working through our issues together."